vrtxlabs/qapir/docs/Test.md

 ### Test-data generation

-Tests that require test-data can benefit from `qapir`'s ability to generate the following kinds of data:
+Tests that require dynamically-generated test-data can benefit from `qapir`'s ability to generate the following kinds of data:

 1. Timestamp of type `number`, unix-milliseconds
 2. UUID v4 of type `string`